ijhua/Open-Combined-Export-File/README.md

 # Open-Combined-Export-File
-This code opens the combined export file and prints only the sleep data.
-Note that the csv file name has been changed.
+This code opens the combined export file and prints only the sleep data without the headers.
+# Open-Watch-File
+Still to come.
+The code will open only the raw data from the watch export files.